sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

 4. Click **Save** (upper right).

-You can now see he trigger at the start of the process.
+You can now see the trigger at the start of the process.
 The process is ready to be triggered by our event.

 ![Trigger created](assets/trigger5.png)